-If the physical drive is divided into several logical partitions, Raise Data Recovery displays these partitions as storage subdivisions with details about their properties.
-Clicking on a storage partition you can find the summary on partition properties – file system type, size, partition start sector as well as its condition.
+If the physical drive is divided into several logical partitions, Raise Data Recovery displays these partitions in the Logical volumes tab.
+Also, they are presented as subdivisions of each physical drive together with their properties.
+Open the Physical disks tab and click on the needed drive to see their allocation.
+After that, click on a partition to check the summary of its properties – the file system type, size, partition start sector as well as its condition.
 Select the one matching your criteria and start the scanning operation.

-If you cannot find the partition with your lost data or if it seems damaged, press Ignore these partitions in the bottom to start complete disk scan.
+If you cannot find the partition with your lost data or if it seems damaged, press Ignore these partitions at the bottom to start a full drive scan.

 Data storage connection matters a lot in this point.
 The bridge chip of the adaptor may be incapable of transferring data located at large addresses because of its data transmission ability.
 That’s why disk sizes displayed in Raise Data Recovery can differ from the real ones.
 The same problem may also arise for internal drives in case of a poor bandwidth of an old motherboard.

-As a RAID storage is a complex data-storing device that consists of several disks arranged into one logical system, it usually needs re-assembling before data recovery.
-Raise Data Recovery detects RAID metadata automatically and assembles its disks into one virtual storage.
-Still, if any metadata has been lost, we recommend using data recovery tools which specialize in recovery and reconstruction of complex RAID systems, for instance Recovery Explorer RAID.
+As a RAID storage is a complex data-storing device that consists of several drives arranged into one logical system, it usually requires reassembly before data recovery.
+Raise Data Recovery detects RAID metadata automatically and assembles its drives into one virtual storage.
+Still, if any metadata has been lost, we recommend using data recovery tools that specialize in recovery and reconstruction of complex RAID systems, for instance, Recovery Explorer RAID.

 Data recovery from RAID with Raise Data Recovery includes such steps:

 Network Attached Storage is a stand-alone data storing and sharing device which uses certain software protocols to establish communication with your computer.
 These protocols are aimed at file access rather than at data recovery functions.
-For this reason, before starting data recovery from a NAS, you need to take all the NAS disks out of the box and connect them to a local computer for recovery.
+For this reason, before starting data recovery from a NAS unit, you need to take all the NAS drives out of the box and connect them to a local computer for recovery.
 For more information on how to connect NAS drives, watch our video-guide https://www.ufsexplorer.com/infvi_connect_sata.php.

 Basically, Raise Data Recovery completely repeats the structure of the data source.
-For this reason, you can easily navigate through files and folders displayed in the explorer.
+For this reason, you can easily navigate through files and folders in a manner similar to Windows Explorer.